Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Selenium-Grid extends Selenium-RC's capabilities by supporting the execution of automated tests against multiple browsers and multiple machines supporting multiple test environments.

-..
-TODO: Research this and expand this section.

 Supported Browsers
 ------------------